Aamir1551/CompSwap/README.md

 You will also need to provide a private key for the deployerPrivateKey variable in the 4th Jupyter cell.
 Please ensure that the private key of the address you specified, has enough ethereum on the Arbitrum Sepolia chain to deploy the different contracts.
 Also ensure that each of the addresses of the private keys you gave in the private_keys.json have enough Ethereum on the Arbitrum Seplia chain to conduct the different transactions on the chain.

-To generate valid commitments, you may use the file: commitment_generator.ipynb, and in the variable list: verifier_addresses pass in the 5 verifier addresses you are using.
+To generate valid commitments, you may use the file: `contracts/commitment_generator.ipynb`, and in the variable list: verifier_addresses pass in the 5 verifier addresses you are using.
 To run this file, you will need to use Python 3, and will need to have web3 package installed on your system.
 This file will generate a nonce and the relevant commitments you will need to pass.
 For a successful run, all verifiers must pass in the same "Provider Answer Hash" as the <answer_hash>.
 To use your own private key and initialisation vector, please set the variables provider_key and initialisation_vector to the required values.
 Likewise for the provider_answer_hash please set this to your own hashed answer for that round.

-The file paymentAnalysis.ipynb exists to show the expected returns participants in the market could earn depending upon market conditions.
+The file `contracts/paymentAnalysis.ipynb` exists to show the expected returns participants in the market could earn depending upon market conditions.
 To run this file, please ensure you have matplotlib installed on your system.
 We make use of these graphs in chapter 5 and 6.
 Feel free to play around with different configurations of these graphs, by tuning the values of n and k.

-Our next python file is protocol1.ipynb.
+Our next python file is `contracts/protocol1.ipynb`.
 This file demonstrates how providers create hashes of the "roots of a round" that we described in section 4.
 To run this file, please ensure that you have hashlib, Crypto and secrets and numpy python packages installed on your system.

 Our final python file is the Protocol1AllCorrectSimulator.ipynb.
 In this file, we run a successful run of our entire marketplace, and in this case, we also integrate the features of Protocol 1 and do not use example hashes like we did in the previous python files, and we do computation over the operations file: contracts/inputs/operations, with the rest of the files in the contracts/inputs directory being the input files.
 For this example, our provider also produces the round files in the directory contracts/outputs: round1.txt, round2.txt, round3.txt, round4.txt and round5.txt

 Finally, to run the test cases please run: forge test --via-ir -vv using the version of forge: forge 0.2.0.
 This will run the test files: sanity_tests.sol, UnitTest1.sol, UnitTest2.sol, UnitTest3.sol, UnitTest4.sol.
-All these test files are in the test folder.
+All these test files are in the `test` folder.

 Alternatively, if you'd like to deploy this project yourself, please follow the instructions given below in a blank remix workspace project: